brendt/presentations/visual-perception-of-code/visual-perception-of-code.md

 ## Aestetics

-^ At first: we're going to look at pure aestetic changes you can make on your screen.
+^ At first: we're going to look at pure aestetics; these are changes you can make on your screen.

-^ This is the easy part, because it has nothing do do with changing that code.
+^ This is the easy part, because it has nothing do do with changing the code itself.

 ---